Some

 stripes, but most are green or golden colored.

-to be huge, so in an average-sized garden, the
+be huge, so in an average-sized garden, the big

-big ones are probably not a good idea.
-Even in a
+ones are probably not a good idea.
+Even in a large

-like living autumn every day.
-But if you have a
+living autumn every day.
+But if you have a garden

-garden that big you’d probably pay somebody to
+that big you’d probably pay somebody to pick up

-reach heights of up to 35 meters, but there are
+heights of up to 35 meters, but there are a few

-a few smaller types that are a little more
+smaller types that are a little more sensible.

 These are more dainty, and while they have the

-likely to try to take over the garden.
-There’s
+to try to take over the garden.
+There’s even a

-even a miniature type you can grow in a pot and
+miniature type you can grow in a pot and perch on

-it doesn’t like to dry out, but nor does it like
+doesn’t like to dry out, but nor does it like to

-to be soggy.
-You also need to be careful of the
+be soggy.
+You also need to be careful of the types

-types of bamboo that don’t adapt well to hot
+of bamboo that don’t adapt well to hot sun.
+If in

-sun.
-If in doubt about its sun tolerance, think
+doubt about its sun tolerance, think back to where

-back to where it was in the garden center when
+it was in the garden center when you bought it.

-plants, they may need to be staked initially –
+they may need to be staked initially – in fact

-in fact “guyed” is probably a better term.
-This
+“guyed” is probably a better term.
+This will

-are best guyed with a rope tied about half way
+guyed with a rope tied about half way up, to short

-up, to short stakes on three or four sides of
+stakes on three or four sides of the plant.

 Newly planted bamboo needs frequent and liberal